Laurel Leader: Melanie Dzwonchyk era and beyond (2008–present)

 From 2007 to 2008, the editor of the Laurel Leader was Pete Pichaske.
 In August 2008 he was replaced by Melanie Dzwonchyk, who began working at the Leader as a freelance writer in 1993 and joined the paper's staff in 1995, serving as features editor under Joe Murchison.
-Several months later, in December 2008, the Leader's offices moved to the Patuxent Publishing Co. headquarters in Columbia, Maryland, and in December 2013 the Leader moved again, this time to the Baltimore Sun building in Baltimore, Maryland.
+Several months later, in December 2008, the Leader's offices moved to the Patuxent Publishing Co. headquarters in Columbia, Maryland, and in December 2013 the Leader moved again, this time to the Baltimore Sun building in Baltimore.

 In January 2014, Dzwonchyk was appointed news editor of the Howard County Times and the Columbia Flier, while continuing as editor of the Leader.
+She retired in 2017.

+In 2021, The Baltimore Sun announced the paper would no longer have Laurel-specific coverage but would share material from The Sun and other Tribune publications.
+The Sun was sold to Alden Global Capital in 2021, then sold to Sinclair Broadcast Group executive chairman David D. Smith in January 2024.